Accelerated Research Opportunities

 Looking for a way to make connections with faculty, conduct original research, and challenge yourself?
-The RU Accelerated Research Opportunities Program allows freshmen the opportunity to immediately be exposed to, prepare for and actively engage in research and scholarship.
+The Radford University Accelerated Research Opportunities Program allows freshmen the opportunity to immediately be exposed to, prepare for and actively engage in research and scholarship.

 Accelerated Research Opportunities (ARO) Purpose